JCB Academy: Curriculum

-Houses

-The school pupils and teachers are divided into three houses, named Bamford (after JCB founder Joseph Cyril Bamford), Arkwright (after industrialist Richard Arkwright) and Royce (after Rolls-Royce founder Henry Royce).
-The house colours in school sports are yellow for Bamford, green for Arkwright and red for Royce.
-Students must also wear ties featuring these colours corresponding to their belonging house.

 Outcomes

 Ofsted inspected the school in 2018 and rated it 'Good'.
 "Pupils at key stage 4 make strong progress in a range of subjects from their low starting points.
 Outcomes in 2018, for example, showed further improved outcomes, particularly in English and mathematics."
 They go on to appropriate education or take advantage of school's close link with a wide range business partners, and take up career opportunities there.

 Attainment in the sixth form has historically been relatively weak and remained below national averages for 2017 and 2018, particularly in mathematics with better outcomes in engineering and business.
 A new sixth-form curriculum has been introduced where the courses are matched to the students abilities, needs and future target career.

 Ofsted inspected the Apprentice School in 2019 and rated it 'Good'.